shanmmukha1589/rmt-girleffect-auth/readme.md

 ## Note

-Please make sure you cater for both feature and enhanced devices, so please provide 2 stylesheets as per the theming advice.
+Please make sure you cater for both feature and enhanced devices, so please provide 2 stylesheets as per the theming advice on `pages`.